BHS Conservation Fund Grant

 - Exchange of knowledge and expertise between enthusiasts and herpetologists both in the UK and around the world.

-The BHS grants Conservation Fund (formerly Land Fund) is being given to individuals for their projects relating to conserving less widespread or excellent amphibian and/or reptile.
+The BHS Conservation Fund (formerly Land Fund) can be used in two ways.
+Firstly to provide funds for purchasing sites with either rare, less widespread or excellent amphibian and/or reptile assemblages with a management plan in place.
 Sites are considered on their individual merits and the species concerned should have a local species action plan as part of the local biodiversity action plan.
-The fund can give grants up to £1500 for practical conservation work such as pond creation, purchase of tools and materials for habitat management preferably match funded.
+Secondly the fund can give grants up to £1500 for practical conservation work such as pond creation, purchase of tools and materials for habitat management preferably match funded.
+Applications will be assessed on their individual merits.

 You can learn more about this opportunity by visiting the funder's website.